“I would like to say a big thank you… to the Lions Medical Research Foundation for my daughter’s wonderful opportunity to attend the

-Lions Medical Research Foundation (LMRF) has a commitment to the SPARQ-ed (Students Performing Advanced Research Queensland) program which is a unique educational facility founded as a partnership between the University of Queensland Diamantina Institute and the Department of Education and training located with the Translational Research Institute (TRI) in Brisbane.
+Lions Medical Research Foundation (LMRF) has a commitment to the SPARQ-ed (Students Performing Advanced Research Queensland) program which is a unique educational facility founded as a partnership between the University of Queensland Diamantina Institute and the Department of Education and training located within the Translational Research Institute (TRI) in Brisbane.

 Students from around Queensland are offered opportunities to participate in week-long programs that allow them to conduct an experimental project in conjunction with one of TRI’s world renowned biomedical research groups.